geodynamics/aspect/doc/sphinx/user/install/local-installation/using-candi.md

     configuration files in that directory, named `candi.cfg` and `local.cfg`).
     When both `candi.cfg` and `local.cfg` are present in the directory, running candi (see below) will by default use the configuration options in `local.cfg`.

     If you want to work without the `local.cfg`, be aware that you should enable
       - p4est
       - trilinos
       - hdf5 (optional)
       - netcdf (optional)
       - sundials (optional)
       - deal.II
     and that you should consider enabling `NATIVE_OPTIMIZATIONS`.
+The packages above marked `(optional)` are not required to be able to run ASPECT, but some features like HDF5 output will not be available if the corresponding package is not installed.
+    Therefore, we recommend installing all packages as listed above (or use the provided `local.cfg`).

 2.  *Installing deal.II and its dependencies:*
     Execute `candi` by running